mudgen/mokens-bug-bounty/README.md

 The era in which a moken is created is stored with the moken.

-### dataHash
+### _linkData

-The mint function has a bytes32 _dataHash argument. _dataHash contains a hash of data contents to be associated with the moken that is minted.
+The mint function has a bytes32 _linkHash argument. _linkHash contains a hash of data contents to be associated/linked with the moken that is minted.
 This is a way to associate/connect off-chain data with a moken.
 For example the mokens.io website makes a keccak256 hash of the moken description, moken image bytes and moken attributes and passes that hash into the mint function of the mokens contract.

+### Moken Data

+Each moken stores an instance of a Moken struct.
+The Moken struct consists of a moken name and a 32 byte storage slot called "data".
+The "data" storage variable contains the first 8 bytes from the _linkHash variable, a 2 byte unsigned integer that is an index into the list of all eras which is used to get the era for the moken, a two byte unsigned integer that is the position of the moken in the list of mokens owned by the owner address, and the address of the owner of the moken.
+Storing all these data in one 256 bit storage slot saves gas when minting, and saves gas when reading this data from storage.

 ### Mokens

-Within the scope of the Mokens Contract a moken consists of a tokenId, a name, a lowercase version of the name, an era, an owner address, an index position in the list of owner mokens, a 4-byte hash of data contents and a tokenURI.
+Within the scope of the Mokens Contract a moken consists of a tokenId, a name, a lowercase version of the name, an era, an owner address, an index position in the list of owner mokens, an 8-byte hash of data contents and a tokenURI.

 ### Burning/Deleting Mokens